RainboeStrykr/billgen-pro/README.md

 For issues and questions:
 1. Check the existing issues in the repository
-2. Create a new issue with detailed description
+2. Create a new issue with a detailed description
 3. Include steps to reproduce any bugs

 ---

-Built with ❤️ using Spring Boot and Java
+*Built with ❤️ by Abhiraj*